About the Survey Builder

 Let’s look a little deeper:

-- A second block (Easy Questions Block) appears below a renamed Default Question Block (now called the Demographics Block).
+- A second block (Key Measures) appears below a renamed Default Question Block (now called the Demographics Block).

-- The Block Options menu reveals block-level commands, such as Move Block Up/Down, Question Randomization, and Collapse Questions (which shrinks a block’s questions for easier viewing).
+- The block options menu reveals block-level commands, such as collapse questions (which shrinks a block’s questions for easier viewing, such as we’ve done with the Demographics block).

 - Blocks are separated by a spacer (which includes a handy Add Block command).

 For simple surveys, placing all of your questions in a single block is just fine.
-But as surveys become more intricate, organizing questions into multiple blocks allows the application of sophisticated Survey Flow logic, branches, randomization, authentication, and Embedded Data logic.
+But as surveys become more intricate, organizing questions into multiple blocks allows the application of a sophisticated survey flow, including branches, randomization, authentication, and embedded data.

-Visit the Block Options page to learn how to take full advantage of blocks in building sophisticated Survey Flows.
+Visit the Displaying Blocks page to learn how to take full advantage of blocks in building sophisticated survey flows.

 Question & Editing Pane Basics